agrawish/CS210-SQL-Portfolio/README.md

 Augmented code is a combination of original source code and changes or additions made by me :.... these changes may be completely original or sometimes they are a combination of ideas and examples that come from the book

 NOTE: InvoiceTotal-PaymentTotal-CreditTotal is a repeated statement that represents balance due, and this expression will be used many times, it is used by the book repetitively and will be used by me when I augment my code .
-The code is from page
+The code is from page 91 of the book